-Traditional supply chains are segmented by numerous participants that lack sufficient incentive to share information amongst other participants due to the economic benefits derived from asymmetrical data.
-Those with more relevant data hold a substantial competitive advantage over those that don’t and, therefore, are not motivated to change their processes and procedures.
-While such an imbalance often separates the winners from the losers based on traditional supply chains and trade, it’s ultimately the consumer base that suffers most through higher prices, inventory shortages, and fewer choices in goods available.
+Traditional supply chains segment their components.
+Participants typically lack sufficient incentive to share information with other participants due to the economic benefits derived from asymmetrical data.
+Those with more relevant data hold a substantial competitive advantage over those that don’t.
+Therefore, they are not motivated to change their processes and procedures.
+While such an imbalance often separates the winners from the losers, it’s ultimately the consumer base that suffers.
+These dynamics lead to higher prices, inventory shortages, and fewer choices in goods available.

 A decentralized economy removes the data-based competitive advantage held by few for the benefit of all.
-Rather than creating value through the inefficient distribution of information, a decentralized economy rewards participants that freely share logistics data and invest on the human talent and innovation that will drive the economy of the future.
+Rather than creating value through the inefficient distribution of information, a decentralized economy rewards participants that freely share logistics data and invest i human talent and innovation.

 This adaptable, cognitive network of interconnected technologies replaces the latencies generated by human interference in supply chains and replaces it with machine trust, ultimately for the good of the consumer.
 Simply put, humans are removed from much of the logistics equation to maximize the benefit we derive from a frictionless, imminently efficient trade framework as long as the technologies are given sufficient autonomy.
 Humans must learn to get out of the way for a decentralized economy to function.